What to Look For When Hiring a Small Business Coach

 Most small business owners consider hiring a coach at some point in their journey.
 Here is what to look for when hiring a small business coach according to a former bank director and small business owner.

-If you've been on the fence about reaching out for help, consider the fact that there are ZERO public companies without a board of directors.
+First of all, if you've been on the fence about reaching out for help, consider the fact that there are ZERO public companies without a board of directors.
 No one creates a large company without some help.

 A top-notch business coach is like having a mini-board at a fraction of the cost of a full board.
 That's why coaches are most commonly used for small businesses that can't afford to shell out $50k a month for a single board meeting.